imjoy-team/ImJoy/docs/development.md

 ### `<style>` block
-Define the CSS code for displaying in the plugin window.
+Defines the CSS code for displaying in the plugin window.

 ### `<script>` block
+Contains the actual plugin code.

 Plugins can be written in JavaScript or Python, a minimal plugin needs to implement two functions: `setup()` and `run()`.
 Exceptions are helper plugins (specified with `"runnable": false`), which don't need the `run()` function.
 Optionally, the function `exit` will be called when the plugin is killed.